-- 1. The foregoing recitals and the information contained in the Exhibits are true and correct. - 2.
-That it has been provided with, and has reviewed, the information contained in the Final EIR, the staff report for the Project, written and oral testimony regarding the Project, the Project Findings, and other relevant evidence available in the administrative record (collectively, the "Record of Proceedings"), and hereby provides notification that the Record of Proceedings is on file with the City Clerk of the City of Salinas, 200 Lincoln Avenue, Salinas, CA 93901. - 3.
-That it has been provided with, and has reviewed, the information contained in the Final EIR, the staff report and recommendations, and other relevant evidence in the Record of Proceedings, and having done so, recommends that the City Council adopt the Project Findings, including the Specific Plan findings, herein incorporated by reference as Exhibit J, and based on those findings, approves SPEC 2013-002.
+SECTION 1.
+The foregoing recitals and the information contained in the Exhibits are true and correct.

+SECTION 2.
+The Salinas City Council has been provided with, and has reviewed, the Final EIR for the project, the staff report for the Project, written and oral testimony regarding the Project, and other relevant evidence in the administrative record (collectively, the "Record of Proceedings"), and hereby provides notification that the Record of Proceedings is on file with the City Clerk of the City of Salinas, 200 Lincoln Avenue, Salinas, CA 93901.

+SECTION 3.
+The Salinas City Council declares that it has been provided with and has reviewed the information contained in the Final Program Environmental Impact Report, the evidence in the record, the staff report and recommendations.